Item - 2026.PH29.4

 Tracking Status

-- This item will be considered by Planning and Housing Committee on April 14, 2026.
-It will be considered by City Council on April 22, 23 and 24, 2026, subject to the actions of the Planning and Housing Committee.
+- This item was considered by the Planning and Housing Committee on April 14, 2026 and adopted without amendment.
+It will be considered by City Council on April 22 and 23, 2026.

 - ACTION